 Terri Hanson stated the vendors can contact TEA for assistance by using the TSDS Customer Support email address.
-She also stated the TEA does not certify vendors to have their XML files created correctly, but to assist in solving technical issues.
+She also stated the TEA does not certify vendors that their XML files created correctly, but TEA does assist in solving technical issues.

 Nancy Dunnam asked if these vendors will remain on the Certified List.
-Terri Hanson responded that the vendors on the list will remain until 2021.
-Jacquie Porter, Early Childhood Education, stated that her division would consider including a statement on their webpage affirming that the vendor's XML file must be viable and ready for processing as it pertains to the Commissioner's Approved List of Assessments.
+Terri Hanson responded that the vendors on the Commissioner's Approved List of Assessments will remain until 2021.
+Jacquie

-Scott Johnson went over the vetting process from the May webinar.
+Porter, Early Childhood Education, stated that her division would consider including a statement on their webpage affirming that the vendor's XML file must be viable and ready for processing as it pertains to the Commissioner's Approved List of Assessments.
+Scott Johnson will go over the vetting process for the Commissioner's Approved List of Assessments during the May webinar.
 Dara Fuller stated there are some software vendors that are not ready in time.
-Those vendors are CLI and I-Station and they release their data only a month before it is due at TEA.
+Those vendors are CLI and I-Station and they release their data only a month before it is due to TEA.
 Scott Johnson stated this would be addressed in the May webinar.

-Nancy Dunnam stated to add a date into the timeline where software vendor's files must pass validation.
+Nancy Dunnam asked to add a date into the timeline where software vendor's files must pass validation.
 Scott Johnson stated the vendors are welcome to team up with an LEA to use the TEA Training environment for testing.